PQClean/PQClean/README.md

 The base of PQCleanAutomotive is the PQClean repository with the latest commit [#504](https://github.com/PQClean/PQClean/commit/fb003a2a625c49f3090eec546b2383dcfa2c75d8).
 It includes the following post-quantum cryptographic algorithms:

 * CRYSTALS-KYBER

-The following post-quantum cryptographic algorithms are in work:

 * CRYSTALS-DILITHIUM

+The folloing post-quantum cryptographic algorithms are in work:

 * FALCON
 * SPHINCS+